5 mins TO READ

 The funnel is simply a way of visualizing the steps your customer takes to buy your product or service.
-It starts with awareness (Attention) and ends with a purchase (Action) at the end of your engagement.
+It starts with awareness (Attention) and ends with a purchase (Action) at the end of their engagement.

 A marketing funnel takes your ideal customer through several stages of awareness.
-Until they take a pre-determined action at the end of the funnel, e.g. sign up for your E-Mail list.
+Until they take a pre-determined action at the end of the funnel, e.g. sign up for your e-mail list.